mailhog/MailHog/docs/DEPLOY.md

 2. Create a zip file containing the Dockerfile and MailHog binary
 3. Create a new Elastic Beanstalk application
 4. Launch a new environment and upload the zip file

+**Note** You'll need to reconfigure nginx in Elastic Beanstalk to expose both ports as TCP, since by default it proxies the first exposed port to port 80 as HTTP.

 If you're using in-memory storage, you can only use a single instance of MailHog.
 To use a load balanced EB application, use MongoDB backed storage.